jmarcecuevas/ZombieAttack/README.md

 * **Custom Dialogs** : I created a class named "CustomDialog" which extends Dialog to personalize dialogs.
 * **Fade in,Fade out,Zoom in and Zoom out** as animations to the activities transitions.
 * **Two languages available**: The application is in English and Spanish.

+##WebServices
+As I use a MySQL database to store data, I created [some scripts in PHP] (PHP/) to connect Android with the database.
+I decided to use PDO functions -has a much nicer interface and you can write safer and cleaner code- insted of mysql_*  functions that are getting old.
+Instead of concatenating escaped strings into SQL, in PDO you bind parameters which is an easier and cleaner way of securing queries.
+Binding parameters also allow for a performance increase when calling the same SQL query many times with slightly different parameters.
+Furthermore, If I decide migrate to another RDBMS such as PostgreSQL, Oracle, etc, I can easily migrate with PDO.
+On other hand, I encrypt passwords using password_hash function to get a safer way of storing private data.
+As __ZombieAttack__ is a based user location game I used GIS(Geographic Information System),spatial indexes and queries in MySQL.

 ##Screenshots
 <p align="center">